User Profile

 That aside if this book wasn’t under the “comedy” section of non-fiction you could easily mistake this book as encouraging conspiracy culture.
 From the outside it's not clear from the content that it's a nonsensical movement led by Peter McIndoe.
 I personally picked it up thinking it was a book about the "Birds Aren't Real" movement as a gateway conspiracy?
 You know the silly simple ones that get people hooked -- like wellness culture and white supremacy.

-And here's the thing once you get past the books administrative preamble it's obvious it's satire, but when you put into context that there are also …
+And here's the thing once you get past the books administrative preamble it's obvious it's satire, but when you put into context that there …

 Peter McIndoe, Connor Gaydos: Birds Aren't Real (AudiobookFormat, Pan Macmillan Australia)